christopherseaman/datasci_217/07/index.md

 ## Introduction

 - **Matplotlib** is the most widely used library for plotting in Python.
-  - *It's the OG of Python plotting—setting the stage since the early days!*
 - Think of it as the core building block for most other Python visualization libraries.
-  - *Other libraries stand on the shoulders of this giant!*

 ---